psarando/shire-reckoning/Middle-earth-simulation.md

-Tolkien never specified how the Shire Calendar stayed in sync with the Stewards' Reckoning calendar by the end of the Third Age, but if the Shire Calendar originated from the Kings' Reckoning around T.A.
-1601, then [ended up in sync with the Stewards' Reckoning](https://psarando.github.io/shire-reckoning/#rivendell-new-years-day-fell-on-a-march-25th-by-the-end-of-the-third-age) calendar by the end of the Third Age, it makes sense to me that the Shire Calendar probably incorporated the Kings' and Stewards' millennial adjustments around the same time as Gondor.
+Tolkien never specified how the Shire Calendar stayed in sync with the Stewards' Reckoning calendar by the end of the Third Age, but if the Shire Calendar originated from the Kings' Reckoning around III 1601, then [ended up in sync with the Stewards' Reckoning](https://psarando.github.io/shire-reckoning/#rivendell-new-years-day-fell-on-a-march-25th-by-the-end-of-the-third-age) calendar by the end of the Third Age, it makes sense to me that the Shire Calendar probably incorporated the Kings' and Stewards' millennial adjustments around the same time as Gondor.
-Although another possibility remains that the Shire Calendar incorporated some or all the adjustments at once as part of the [Shire-reform](#shire-reform), during the time of Isengrim II between T.A.
-2683 - 2722, more than 300 years after the last adjustment was made by Hador the Steward.
+Although another possibility remains that the Shire Calendar incorporated some or all the adjustments at once as part of the [Shire-reform](#shire-reform), during the time of Isengrim II between S.R.
+1083 - 1122 (III 2683 - 2722), more than 300 years after the last adjustment was made by Hador the Steward.
 Compare this to the real-world example of how the Gregorian calendar was first introduced in October 1582, but Britain did not adopt it until 1752.